 This is an online form, best completed by a city staffer or other professional with detailed knowledge of existing and planned bike projects.
-Please complete one City Snapshot per municipality by April 15, 2017.
+One City Snapshot per municipality.
+The City Snapshot is closed for Spring 2017.

 Here is a sample of the City Snapshot questions.
 If you’re the right person to fill out the City Snapshot, please submit your contact information by clicking "Register for the City Snapshot" above and a unique survey link will be emailed to you.
 In order to answer all the questions in the City Snapshot, you may be required to collect data from colleagues in other divisions, agencies or organizations.